d3/d3/docs/d3-force.md

 [Source](https://github.com/d3/d3-force/blob/main/src/center.js)

-If *y* is specified, sets the *y*-coordinate of the centering position to the specified number and returns this force.
-If *y* is not specified, returns the current *y*-coordinate, which defaults to zero.
+If *y* is specified, sets the y coordinate of the centering position to the specified number and returns this force.
+If *y* is not specified, returns the current y coordinate, which defaults to zero.

 ### center.strength(strength)